Hello. I was recently told that I need to avoid sugar. What does that mean? I’m honestly confused by it all.

 Ose: Ingredients ending with “ose” indicate a form of sugar.
 Examples: Dextrose, Lactose, Fructose.

 Now, when someone is told to “avoid sugar” it’s important to get clarity from their doctor.
 For example, a cane sugar allergy is different from fructose intolerance.
 There are so many different medical conditions that require sugar avoidance, so you’ll need to know which category you fall into.

-For example, Kid Three is intolerant to cane sugar, and sugar alternatives.
+Kid Three is intolerant to cane sugar, and sugar alternatives.
 Fruit sugars don’t count against him because the fiber is there.
 He can’t have more than one cup of milk on an empty stomach due to the natural sugars.
 More than that and you’re looking at a problem.
 Each person will have a unique diagnosis and foods they need to eliminate, or consume in smaller amounts.

 Keep a detailed food journal so you can track the changes.
 The Whole 30 diet and AIP Paleo diets will be two of the best for sugar free.
 There are also several great cookbooks for those diet types.
 Whilst Paleo is also sugar free, they liberally lean into “legal” sugars such as maple, date, and honey.
 That might not be helpful for you.

 SCD and GAPs are both sugar free too, but they’re extreme healing diets that are not for the faint at heart.
 Only those who truly need those diet types should use them.
 Below are a few resources to keep you going.